Liu Yuxin (singer)

-XIN's fandom name is "UM", which stands for umbrella; her fandom colour is "XIN blue".
+Xin's fandom name is "UM", which stands for umbrella; her fandom colour is "Xin blue".

 Early life

-XIN (ethnicity: Manchu), was born on April 20, 1997, in Guizhou, China.
-XIN's mother was a national level-local opera actor specialized in Kunqu.
+Xin (ethnicity: Manchu), was born on April 20, 1997, in Guizhou, China.
+Her mother was a national level-local opera actor specialized in Kunqu.
 Her father worked in the Chinese classical music industry.
 Her grandfather worked in a Peking Opera group prior to retirement.
 Since her childhood, Liu had been traveling with her mother to different performances.
 She had learned ballet dance for a short period and passed Grade 8 of the Piano Grade Examination in China.

-XIN started learning street dance when she was 10 years old, and she went to Beijing by herself to further her training in street dance when she turned 12.
+Xin started learning street dance when she was 10 years old, and she went to Beijing by herself to further her training in street dance when she turned 12.
 She finished her secondary education at the Beijing Contemporary Music School, majoring in Contemporary Music and Contemporary Dance.
 In 2010, she became the only disciple of James Lin, a well-known street dancer in China.

-In 2014, XIN was accepted to the Tianjin University of Sport, majoring in Music Recording in the College of Art & Culture.
-XIN graduated with her bachelor's degree in June 2018.
+In 2014, Xin was accepted to the Tianjin University of Sport, majoring in Music Recording in the College of Art & Culture.
+Xin graduated with her bachelor's degree in June 2018.
 At the college graduation ceremony, she was a student speaker for the graduating class.
 She received the "Gold Harvest Award for the Most Influential Graduate of Class of 2018" and presented "The Most Innovative President" award to the university president as a student representative.

 Career

 Early career

-In 2012, XIN participated in Hunan TV's youth empowerment variety show Up Young! (向上吧！少年), winning the title of "Most Positive Youth Award".
+In 2012, Xin participated in Hunan TV's youth empowerment variety show Up Young! (向上吧！少年), winning the title of "Most Positive Youth Award".

-In 2013, XIN participated in Dragon TV (SDTV)'s dance competition variety show So You Think You Can Dance (舞林争霸) and won the pass tickets from all four mentors including Yang Liping, Jordan Chan, Jin Xing and Fang Jun.
+In 2013, Xin participated in Dragon TV (SDTV)'s dance competition variety show So You Think You Can Dance (舞林争霸) and won the pass tickets from all four mentors including Yang Liping, Jordan Chan, Jin Xing and Fang Jun.
 In the same year, she was the winner of Sexy Dancer Popping competition in Guiyang, Guizhou, the winner of Top Battle in Beijing Contemporary Music Academy competition, as well as the runner-up in China Popping Session.

-In 2014, XIN won the runner-up in Dance in Qian City and released her very first original song "Never" (从不).
+In 2014, Xin won the runner-up in Dance in Qian City and released her very first original song "Never" (从不).

-In 2015, XIN released another original piece "18" and won the first place in the contemporary dance division of the 5th Annual Panlong Cup dance competition in the College of Art & Culture of Tianjin University of Sport.
+In 2015, Xin released another original piece "18" and won the first place in the contemporary dance division of the 5th Annual Panlong Cup dance competition in the College of Art & Culture of Tianjin University of Sport.